cfpb/design-system/docs/pages/iconography.md

   <h2 class="h3">Download the icon font</h2>

   Our full icon set is available for desktop use as an icon font (.ttf).
-It can be accessed through programs like Illustrator and InDesign via the glyph panel.
+It can be accessed through programs like Adobe Illustrator and Adobe InDesign via the glyph panel.

   [Download font](https://github.com/cfpb/cf-icons/blob/gh-pages/src/fonts/cf-icons.ttf?raw=true)